dkondor/wayland-screenlock-proxy/README.md

  - `allow_unlock`: whether to allow unlocking the screen in response to the "Unlock" signal from systemd (e.g. by running `loginctl unlock-session`).
 If this is false, unlocking is only possible from the screen locker (default: false)
  - `backend`: name of the screenlocker program to use (see below; default: try all in the order shown below)
  - `idle_lock_timeout`: automatically lock the screen after being idle for this time (in seconds; 0 to disable automatic locking)
+ - `lock_on_inactive`: whether to automatically lock the session when it is inactive, typically on VT switch (default: true)

 Configuration will be dynamically updated whenever the config file is edited.